 Due to the Transfer Balance Cap measure, the ATO has imposed a new reporting obligation on SMSF Trustees so as to record and track the movements in the member’s Transfer Balance Account and apply provisions should the member breach the Transfer Balance Cap.
 Any events that affect the balance in the member’s Transfer Balance Account need to be reported to the ATO using the Transfer Balance Account Report (TBAR).
 For more information on Transfer Balance Account Report (TBAR), please click here.

-If you transfer the full $1.6 million into a Retirement Phase account which subsequently decreases due to pension withdrawals or investment losses, you will not be able to transfer any more into the Retirement Phase even if the general Transfer Balance Cap has been increased due to indexation as you have utilised 100% of your cap space previously.
+This means if your Pension balance subsequently decreased due to pension withdrawals or investment losses, you will not be able to transfer any more into the Retirement Phase even if the general Transfer Balance Cap has been increased to $1.7 million as you have utilised 100% of your cap space previously.

-If you transfer $1.2 million into a Retirement Phase account, you will have utilised 75% of the cap space.
-If the cap is later indexed to, for example, $1.7 million, you will be able to transfer an additional 25% of the indexed cap.
+For example, if you transferred $1.2 million into a Retirement Phase account before 1 July 2021, you had utilised 75% of the cap space.
+Therefore you will be able to transfer an additional 25% of the indexed cap.

 - Personal Transfer Balance Cap: $1.625 million ($1.6 million + 0.25 * $100,000).